jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/4_Beam_Opti.typ

 // advantage of the beam model desinging a beam model is faster, thus variiation of multiple different beam models is faster
-if have to learn new about beam model, can be understood easier than fem free and open-source implementations in python available as mentioned in @chap_4_0_2 mathamtical and theory behind it can be comphrenseded eaiser than of Fem, calculation time significant lower than those fem, highly advantge for optimiztation because of the mentioned multiple function calling calculation can be done on a regular laptop or even on a raspberry pi
+if have to learn new about beam model, can be understood easier than fem free and open-source implementations in Python available as mentioned in @chap_4_0_2 mathamtical and theory behind it can be comphrenseded eaiser than of Fem, calculation time significant lower than those fem, highly advantge for optimiztation because of the mentioned multiple function calling calculation can be done on a regular laptop or even on a raspberry pi